Skip to main content

 • The public, including customers and community members across the islands we serve.
 Public participation informs each step of our planning process.

-These four groups are not working alone—there are many others outside the Hawaiian Electric IGP process who are involved in creating a clean energy future.
+These three groups are not working alone—there are many others outside the Hawaiian Electric IGP process who are involved in creating a clean energy future.
 These groups include policymakers and regulators (like the Public Utilities Commission), developers and community organizations.

 We are grateful for community members' involvement since our planning began in 2019.
 Our team appreciates the opportunity to connect and collaborate with communities that we serve and of which we are a part.
 We committed to equitable, inclusive and transparent community engagement at each step of the planning process.
 This means: